A Machine Learning Approach to Improving Occupational Income Scores: Results

 \subsection{Persistence of Occupational Income}

 The occupational income score is a weighted average of the median earnings for males and females for each occupational category in 1950.
-Economic historians will often use this an a proxy for income in the 1850-1940 Censuses.
-This variable is likely a reasonable proxy for earnings in 1950, but it is unclear whether the relative earnings of occupations are sufficiently stable to remain an accurate proxy for income in the decades before 1950.
-In this subsection, we test whether median earnings of an occupation accurately predict median earnings in the decades before the base year.
-We do this by constructing a 2000-based OCCSCORE and test how well the 2000-based OCCSCORE predicts median earnings from past Censuses.
+This variable is likely a reasonable proxy for earnings in 1950, but it is unclear whether the relative earnings of occupations are sufficiently stable for it to remain an accurate proxy for income in earlier decades.
+If they are not, then even an adjusted version of OCCSCORE may perform poorly.

+We test whether median earnings of an occupation accurately predict median earnings in the decades before the base year.
+We do this by constructing a 2000-based OCCSCORE and testing how well it predicts median earnings from past Censuses.
 If the 2000-based OCCSCORE successfully proxies for median earnings in 1950, then the 1950 OCCSCORE may be a reasonable proxy for median occupational earnings in 1900.

-The results on this exercise are in Figure \ref{fig:occscore2000a}.
+The results of this exercise can be seen in Figure \ref{fig:occscore2000a}.
 Each circle is an occupation weighted by the size of the occupational cell.
 The 2000 OCCSCORE perfectly predicts median earnings in 2000 by construction.
 For each decade removed from 2000, the $R^2$ decreases, implying that OCCSCORE is becoming worse as a proxy for median earnings.
-Even 50 years removed from the base year, the $R^2=0.73$, implying that OCCSCORE remains a strong proxy for median earnings.
+Even 50 years removed from the base year, $R^2=0.73$, implying that OCCSCORE remains a strong proxy for median earnings.

 To provide further evidence, we examine changes in the rank correlation of median occupational income between 1950 and 2000.
-Measured by Spearman's rho, the correlation between occupational rankings in 1990 and 2000 is 0.97.
-While this declines over time, it does so very gradually.
-Between 1950 and 2000, the correlation is 0.81, which is still fairly high.
+Measured by Spearman's rank correlation coefficient, the correlation between occupational rankings in 1990 and 2000 is 0.97.
+While this declines over time, it does so gradually.
+Between 1950 and 2000, the correlation is 0.81, which is still very high.
 While we cannot examine how this correlation changes nationally in the decades before 1950, we can examine the correlation between occupational income in 1950 and that in 1915 Iowa using state Census data (described in section \ref{iowa}).
 Using this information, we find that the rank correlation between 1950 and 1915 occupational earnings in Iowa is 0.7.
+This analysis provides some validation for the use of occupational income scores, since it demonstrates that the earnings hierarchy of occupations is likely to be reasonably stable over time.